Cooking Gorgeous

 • 1 teaspoon tomato paste

-• 1 teaspoon red pepper paste (optional, can be replaced with tomato paste)
+• 1 teaspoon red pepper paste (optional, you can replace it with tomato paste)

 • 1 teaspoon salt